juliajonesuk/GBS_analysis_cloud_tutorial/07_start_from_new_image.rst

 4. Add Storage: Size of the new image: 16 GB
 5. Add New Volume: select instance store 0 with device /dev/sdb (320 GB EBS drive 1)
 6. Add New Volume:select instance store 1 with device /dev/sdb (320 GB EBS drive 1)
-7. If you think you need more space than the instance provide, add it here.
+7. If you think you need more space than the instance provides, add it here.
 8. Configure Security Group: create a new security group named **GBS** with description **GBS analysis**.
 Type: SSH, Protocol: TCP, Port range 22, Source: My IP
 9. Review Spot Instance Request
-10. Will prompt to create a new key pair (name: GBS_keypair)
+10. Will prompt you to create a new key pair (name: GBS_keypair)

 ..
 Warning::